SpecCRA/vlads_data_project/README.md

-Update (11-16-20)
+Update (11-18-20)

- * Wrote functions to extract each quarter's starters
+* Grabbed each team's starters
+* cleaned up columns to game time, period, player in, player out
 * Next up: one hot encode 30 second bins
  	* Address overlapping conflicts
  	* prelim method: give it to the player who played more minutes
  	* he is going to be the one that is most interesting to a general audience